 My initial plan for b-roll in the factory was to shoot on my slider with my DSLR.
 However, this caused a weird jello effect on certain shots due to the rapid small vibrations.
 To combat this I decided to go handheld and keep on a wide lens.
 This worked amazingly well at eliminating the vibrations, and with a steady hand I was also able to keep my shots moving as if shooting on a slider.

-Just a reminder, that even though you may have a ton of gear, sometimes a good handheld shot will accomplish the job just as well.1 year ago
+Just a reminder, that even though you may have a ton of gear, sometimes a good handheld shot will accomplish the job just as well.2 years ago

 In Seattle we don’t just have hobos under our bridges.
 No, we also have Mountain Bike parks under there.
 Yes, our hobos are that athletic.